IBM/aspera-cli/docs/README.erb.md

   <%=cmd%> faspex5 packages list @ruby:'->(p){p["state"].eql?("released")}'
   ```

+### Faspex 5: Content of a received Package

+To list the content of a package, use command `faspex5 packages browse /`.
+To list recursively add option `--query=@json:{"recursive":true}`.

+> **Note:** This option makes recursive API calls, so it can take a long time on large packages.

 ### Faspex 5: Receive a package

 To receive one, or several packages at once, use command `faspex5 packages receive`.